 Chinese travellers are another key demographic – they in fact hold the title of the world’s biggest spenders, with outbound tourists spending a whopping $258 billion in 2017.
 There are also around 50 million people based in Chinese expat communities worldwide.

 WeChat’s ubiquitous presence in China means it often plays a key role for Chinese overseas too – just as we have the tendency to use the platforms we’re familiar with, no matter where we are, so too do these expats, students and travellers.
 WeChat, therefore, is a key means of connecting with this target audience.

 Want to learn more about how to use WeChat to market to Chinese overseas?
 Here are our top 5 tips.

-WeChat is also a key means of increasing brand engagement – one report showed that brands who post more than 3 times a week have almost double the viewership per post.
+WeChat is also a key means of increasing brand engagement – one report showed that brands who post more than 3 times a week on WeChat official account have almost double the viewership per post.
 There is also evidence that shows posts related to nature (rather than urban landscapes), food and drink, and practical information have a lot more cut-through on WeChat than other posts.

 2. Take advantage of location-based features

 The beauty of WeChat is its location-based services, which allow you to connect with your target audience based on where they are.
 You can, for example, search for ‘Mini Programs nearby’, which will show you location-specific apps.

 Brands can capitalise on this feature to provide customers with highly relevant information and enhance their user experience.
 For example:

 Stores and restaurants can send coupons to WeChat users nearby